-We invite presentations that relate to the theme of ‘Revisions’ in all forms of theatre practice, performance, performance studies, formal and informal performer training, stagecraft and theatre/drama in education.
-Themes might include, but are not limited to:
+We invite presentations that relate to the theme in all forms of theatre practice, theatre histories, performance, performance studies, formal and informal performer training, stagecraft and theatre/drama in education.